marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 1. **Notification management** 💬: disable non-essential notifications.
 Try changing from notifications to emails; that way, you can check them later, possibly from your computer at home.
 2. **App layout organization** 🗂️: move social apps off your home screen, hide them in folders, or install a minimal launcher.
 3. **Grayscale mode** 🖤: enable during evening hours to reduce visual stimulation.
 4. **Physical boundaries** 🏠: create phone-free zones in your home.
 Can you leave your phone outside your room before going to bed?
 Take a walk leaving your phone at home -- how does it feel?
+This sensation of fear is called *nomophobia*.
 Embrace the discomfort and get used to it.
 5. **Newsletters** ✉️: there are services that aggregate what happened over the week on your favorite websites.
 Instead of checking every few minutes, subscribe to one of them for a weekly summary.
 You'll realize that you aren't missing out on much.
 6. **Do less on your phone** 📵: print documents or read them on your ebook.
 Buy a newspaper (yes, in 2025!) instead of using the news app.
 Replace your notes app with a real notepad, spend money on a vinyl player instead of Spotify, or uninstall Amazon and visit a store next time.
-7. **App-specific settings** ⚙️: did you know that TikTok and Instagram have built-in Screen Time options?
+7. **App-specific settings** ⚙️: did you know that TikTok and Instagram have built-in screen time options?
 They aren't the best, but you can give them a try.
 Even the tech forum "Hacker News" has a "noprocrast" option (i.e., "no procrastination") in your profile.
 Investigate your most used websites.
 8. **Use the browser instead of the app** 🌐: the sub-optimal experience might prevent mindless scrolling.
 9. **Get used to being bored** 🥱: it's actually good for you -- your creativity will increase.
 Can you manage to stare at your wall for a measly 15 minutes?
 10. **Going nuclear** ☢️: if you really need a break, try uninstalling -- even if temporarily -- or getting a dumbphone.
 A less well-known alternative to dumbphones is a smartwatch with a SIM card.